Kamrup region: Borphukan's domain (1682-1820)

 After the Battle of Itakhuli (1682), the Ahom kingdom established control over Sarkar Kamrup, and it became the domain of the Borphukan, based in Guwahati.
 The region continued to be called Kamrup and its eastern and western boundaries were identical to the later British district.
 In addition to the Kamrup region, the Borphukan's domain included the additional region to the east up to Kaliabor.
 The Koch prince that oversaw Darrang, too, reported to the Borphukan.
 The Ahoms did not impose their administrative system fully over Kamrup, and the resultant pargana-based system was a mixed Mughal-Ahom system, in contrast to the Paik system in the rest of the kingdom in the east.

 Burmese empire (1821-1824)

 The region became part of the Burmese empire between 1821 and 1824.

 Colonial Kamrup (1833–1947)

 The region came under Burmese control in 1822.
-The British, in control over the region to the west of the Manas river since the transfer of Bengal in 1765, marched into Guwahati on 28 March 1824 at the beginning of the First Anglo-Burmese War and established administrative control by October.
-The Kamrup district that the British constituted in 1833/1836 was largely congruous to the Mughal Sarkar Kamrup of 1639.
+The British, who had held territories west of the Manas River since the transfer of Bengal in 1765, advanced into Guwahati on 28 March 1824 at the onset of the First Anglo-Burmese War.
+By October of the same year, they had established administrative control over the area.

+The Kamrup district, constituted by the British between 1833 and 1836, was largely congruent with the Mughal Sarkar of Kamrup established in 1639.